The Horse Lurja: Kyrgyzstan

+Azeri Turks

+In an Azeri Turk tale collected in Tebriz with the title Ağ At ("White Horse"), a king has a beautiful daughter who desires to travel the world, but the king forbids her.
+Thus, she puts on a male disguise, takes her white horse from the stables and rides away from her homeland to another country where a sultan rules.
+The sultan's son falls in love with her and suspects the newcomer is female, despite his mother's doubts.
+The sultana suggests he sets tests to determine the newcomer's gender: first, to take them to the market; if they check some "mir mıncık" (jewels and beads), they are female; if they check swords, they are male.
+The princess's white horse advises her to feign interest in the swords.
+Next, the sultana suggests her son places some roses on their bed at night, if the roses wither, they are female, if not, they are male.
+The princess's white horse tells her it will wake up early in the morning and restore the roses with its breath.
+The sultan's son and his mother keep testing her gender, but are thwarted each time by the white horse.
+One day, the princess says there are still many places to visit, decides to depart and takes her white horse.
+She rides to a desert, where the horse says this is the end of her journey, so it will die, and she is to scatter its bones around.
+The horse dies and the girl scatters its bones, creating a large city where she rules as queen.
+She then marries the son of the sultan.

 Iran

 Researcher Adrienne Boulvin summarized an Iranian tale from Meched (Mashhad, formerly in the Khorasan province, modern day Razavi Khorasan province), with the title La Peau de la Puce ("The Louseskin").
 In this tale, a king is bitten by a louse, captures it and fattens it until it is large enough, then kills it and prepares a riddle for any suitor: they must guess the material of the large hide exposed on the city's gates, then they shall marry the princess.
 A div overhears the vizir talking about the secret to his wife, and learns of the correct answer.
 The div guesses it right and takes the princess as his bride.
 With the help of a magic horse, she escapes from the div, who tries to get her.
 To delay his pursuit, the princess throws behind her a needle to create a field of needles, a bit of salt to create a cover of salt, and waterjug to create a sea between them.
 The princess manages to escape on the magic horse, and the tale ends.